feddyfedbear/promotions-website-p2/README.md

 - [ ] make creatures/people
 - [ ] decorate
 - [ ] find out how to code things in the first place
+- [ ] find out how not to make a to do list simple
+- [ ] make a to do list not simple